Managing the Training Function:

 Tuition includes all instruction and handouts.
 Lodging and meals are excluded.

 - $790 Non-member

-- Tools of the Trade - The topics selected for the tools of the trade are areas that provide specific and relative information in order to be successful in that position of agency responsibility.
+- Basic Tools of the Trade - The topics selected for the tools of the trade are areas that provide specific and relative information in order to be successful in that position of agency responsibility.
 The instruction will provide the manager a framework in which will assist them in outlining their specific work day as well as the future of the training function within their organization.
 Topics range from how to build internal support; boundary management; project and research management; building a training schedule; understand their licensing authorities (POSTS); identification and selection of training staff; standard operating procedures; as well as other areas of importance in the life a of a training manager.

 - Employee Relations (EEOC) - With a significant number of EEOC complaints coming from the public safety, this block of instructions will familiarize new training managers with the concept of organizational liability and how to minimize risk; the concept of workplace retaliation and the consequences thereof.
 Participants will learn components for developing and creating a workplace environment that promotes the prevention discrimination and retaliation.

 - Budgeting - Participants will learn their role as officials in the budget process; learn several different budgeting formats; identify methods for supplementing their budget and learn identify cost saving initiatives that may be used in their organization.

 - Teaching to the Nexus - This block of instruction builds on the adult education section.
 Any classroom will usually present to several types of learners.
 This section encourages and demonstrates to participants how to teach to all learning styles during a block of instruction in order to maximize learning.
 This is call “Teaching to the Nexus”.